Gay couples in the Bible? When gay people read the Bible, we see gay couples that heterosexuals miss.

 "Gay couples in the Bible?
 He couldn’t possibly mean that, could he?"

-Although Samuel anointed David King in I Samuel 16:13, some fifteen years earlier, David was content to wait for many years as God orchestrated circumstances to actually put him on the throne.
-Twice David could have killed Saul and seized the Kingdom.
+Although Samuel anointed David King in 1 Samuel 16:13, some fifteen years earlier, David was content to wait for many years as God orchestrated circumstances to actually put him on the throne.
+Have you ever experienced how difficult it is to wait upon God and keep to His timetable instead of yours?
+Two times David could have killed Saul and seized the Kingdom.
 Both times David refused to harm the LORD’s anointed.

 Now, with King Saul dead, David sorrows because for all his faults, Saul was Israel’s first King, anointed by God.
 David also sorrows because Israel has been defeated by enemies who should have been driven from the land hundreds of years earlier, in the original conquest, Joshua 13:2-3.
-And most of all, David sorrows because the greatest love of his life is gone.
-There will never be another love like Jonathan.
+And most of all, David sorrows because the great love of his life is gone, killed in battle.
+For David, there will never be another love like Jonathan.

-Gay couples in the Bible?
-David's public mourning for Jonathan indicates his soldiers and all Israel knew the intensity of their intimate relationship
+David's public mourning for Jonathan indicates that his soldiers and all Israel knew the intensity of their intimate relationship.

-Yet scripture does not tell us David’s wives felt bitter jealousy when David publicly proclaimed Jonathan’s love more important, more fulfilling, surpassing the love of his wives.
+Yet scripture does not tell us David’s wives felt bitter jealousy when David publicly proclaimed Jonathan’s love more important, more fulfilling, and even surpassing the love of his wives.
 They felt David’s loss and grieved with him for Jonathan.
-David’s loving polygamous family shared his loss and his broken heart.
+David’s loving polygamous family shared his unfathomable loss and his broken heart.

 We gain fascinating insight into David’s love for Jonathan from the words used in the Hebrew text.

 Some gays believe Kronberg intended this painting to represent David and Jonathan, rather than David and Saul, as the title suggests.
-David’s public eulogy, in front of his soldiers, pays loving tribute to Jonathan, the partner given to him by Jehovah.
+David’s public eulogy in front of his soldiers, pays loving tribute to Jonathan, the partner given to him by Jehovah, 1 Samuel 20:8.

 In the context of David’s statement, that Jonathan’s love surpassed the love of women, the Hebrew word ach emphasizes the reciprocal love Jonathan and David shared.
-If it looks like gay couples in the Bible, walks like gay couples in the Bible, talks like gay couples in the Bible, acts like gay couples in the Bible, then it probably is gay couples in the Bible!
+If it looks like gay couples in the Bible, walks like gay couples in the Bible, talks like gay couples in the Bible, acts like gay couples in the Bible, loves like gay couples in the Bible, then it probably is gay couples in the Bible!

-That Hebrew word ach meaning "brother" reminded David’s army of the fifteen year partnership they facilitated between two men who planned to rule Israel together, I Samuel 23:17.
-Because there was nothing shameful or dishonorable about Jonathan and David’s love, David feels free to memorialize it in front of his army.
+That Hebrew word ach meaning "brother" reminded David’s testosterone fueled army of the fifteen year partnership they facilitated between two men who planned to rule Israel together, 1 Samuel 23:17.
+Because there was nothing shameful or dishonorable about Jonathan and David’s intimate love, David feels free to memorialize their love in front of his army.
 When David remembers Jonathan, he is still entranced by their timeless love.

-That is important because it goes to the whole point of the Jonathan and David relationship.
+Think about that!
+It is important because it goes to the whole point of the Jonathan and David relationship.
 David was an eyewitness, a participant.
-He was personally involved in this intimate, romantic, 15 year, sexual relationship.
+He was personally involved in this intimate romantic 15 year long sexual relationship.